isabelafarago/ViaDashBoard/README.md

 ## Contact

-If you have any questions or suggestions regarding the ViaDashBoard project, feel free to contact the project maintainer:
+If you have any questions or suggestions regarding the ViaDashBoard project, feel free to contact me:

 - Name: Isabela Ferreira Da Silva
 - Email: [0800isabelaferreira@gmail.com](mailto:0800isabelaferreira@gmail.com)
+- Discord Username: isabelaffarago#7754

 ----